SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 ### Process labels, ext directive and meta.yaml in nf-core modules
 Process labels, ext directive and meta.yaml are three different entities which seemed fitting for out tasks of embedding tool and output descriptions of Nextflow workflows in Research Object Crates.
 The following section explains each of those entities and shows which information can be extracted from them.

 All Nextflow pipelines but especially nf-core pipelines and pipelines created using the nf-core template can use nf-core modules and subworkflows.
-These enable code reuse and modularization of the pipeline code.
+These enable code reuse and modularisation of the pipeline code.
 Nf-core modules make use of the process labels within the module code.
-These labels are generalized and point towards the defined process resources limits which are defined with `conf/base.config` for example like
+These labels are generalised and point towards the defined process resources limits which are defined with `conf/base.config` for example like

 ```groovy
 withLabel:process_medium {